+Today I am going to share with you 10 of my must-have best sewing machine features for quilting.
 There are definitely some sewing machine features that can really make quilting SOOO much easier!
-So today I am going to share with you 10 of my must have sewing machine features for quilting.
 You may already know that I am a brand ambassador for Viking Husqvarna (YAY!
-They make totally amazing machines), so some of these features will be specific to my Husqvarna Viking Sapprire 965Q that I am sewing on.
+They make totally amazing machines), so some of these features will be specific to my Husqvarna Viking Sapphire 965Q that I am sewing on.
 But let me tell you, this machine is really a quilter's dream.
 They have thought of everything.
 I really can't gush enough.
 Sewing on the Sapphire 965Q has really upped my sewing game.
 So here are 10 sewing machine features for quilting that will make sewing a dream for you!
-You can also check out my all time favorites of the Sapphire 965Q here.
+You can also check out my all-time favorites of the Sapphire 965Q here.

 10 Best Sewing Machine Features For Quilting

 - 1/4" Piecing Foot - This is the foot that is used when piecing quilt blocks.
-What makes this foot so useful is that it has guidelines that are marked 1/4"in and 1/8"in from the needle, which help you piece your quilt blocks accurately.
+What makes this foot so useful is that it has guidelines that are marked 1/4" and 1/8" from the needle, which helps you piece your quilt blocks accurately.

 - Stippling Stitch - I have written about how the stippling stitch is one of my favorite stitches on the Viking Sapphire 965Q, but what is so great about this stitch is that it does the quilting for you!
 How cool is that?!
-You can see what the stippling stitch looks like below.
+This definitely makes it one of the best sewing machine features for quilting You can see what the stippling stitch looks like below.

 - Exclusive Sensor System - With this feature, the presser foot automatically and continuously senses the thickness of the fabric when stitching and sews over it smoothly and evenly with perfect fabric feeding.
 This is such a cool thing because it really helps with how your fabric is fed through the machine which is great for bulky seams.